pratyushb25/ML-Project_dragline_factors/README.md

 This project is designed to create a machine learning model that aids in the estimation of operational parameters for draglines, some of the largest machines used in surface mining.
 The model aims to predict various pass factors and volumes based on operational data, significantly reducing the time required for planning and designing for a mine site.
 This methodology has potential applications in related industries such as construction in the future.

-Taking the project a step further, I creates a user interface using Flask and React to interact with the pre-trained model.
+Taking the project a step further, I created a user interface using Flask for the API and React for interactions.
+This lets a user interact with the pre-trained model.
 This allows users to input data through a web form and receive predictions.
 Flask was chosen for its simplicity and flexibility, which made it fast and straightforward to set up a web server capable of serving the machine learning model's API.
 React's component-based architecture was used to build a responsive and interactive UI.

 ## Getting Started